openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 !["The typesetter Dashboard displaying the number of typesetter tasks assigned."](../../support/images/workflow/typesetting-dashboardblock.png)

 You can see the number of open typesetting assignments from here.
-If you click on this block, it will take you to the typesetting assignments page, and you will be able to see both your currently open typesetting assignments (the top block) and your completed assignments (the bottom block).
+If you click on this block, it will take you to the **Typesetting Assignments** page, and you will be able to see both your currently open typesetting assignments (the top block) and your completed assignments (the bottom block).

 For open assignments, it will display:
 - Title